 This is super important and something I discuss in my tutorial about On-Page SEO.

 When you first install WordPress, you will notice that some web hosting companies install a bunch of plugins for you.
 Sometimes you don’t need all of these.

-So I would recommend that you go in a delete these plugins.
+So I would recommend that you go in and delete these plugins.
 If any plugin is “promotional” in nature I would delete it.
-If you use SiteGround, they will include a Optimizer plugin that you can leave installed if you want.
+If you use SiteGround, they will include an Optimizer plugin that you can leave installed if you want.

 One plugin that every WordPress website needs is a SEO plugin.
 There are several of these, and they all work very similarly.